dpretet/axi-crossbar/test/svut/README.md

 binded by a Bash front-end.

-This testbench is focused on the configuration of the crossbar with following setup:
+This testbench is focused on the configuration of the crossbar with 4 masters and 4 slaves.

-- 4 masters
-- 4 slaves
-- All masters have the same priority in arbitration stages
-- All masters can access the four slaves

 The master model is very simple and limited to a basic behavior.
 It doesn't widely cover the corner cases of a complex crossbar.
 Further and better coverage should be attained with a more advanced testbench architecture, planned in the future with BFMs to validate the AXI4 protocol support.
 However, usage of LFSR and more generally its inner randomized behavior should ensure a decent coverage of the core's features.
+The master is able to generate read and write traffic at the same time.
+It can generate trnsaction with the same ID or with different IDs, to stress in-order and out-of-order traffic completion.

 Slaves are mapped over small memory spaces to ease and speed verification.
 Traffic injection is timely random, can be continuous or sparse, as the completions.
 Slave monitor also uses LFSR to handshake with the core.
+A slave doesn't store data, it's not a memory, it replies ideal, generated data matching if no errors the expected ones bu the masters.
+Both the master and the slave use the same function to generate data.

 ## Scenario

 1/ Master initiates a read/write request
 - use a range of address for each slave (start/stop)
-- generate a random address + random sideband signals (PROT, ...)
+- generate a random address + random sideband signals (ID, PROT, ...)
-- generate a random data from address
+- generate a random data from address to check later if issuing read transaction
-- generate a random response
+- generate a random response to check later if issuing read or write transaction

 2/ Slave receives a request and completes it